NobitaNoobie/hrmsProject/hrmsApp/MIDDLEWARES.markdown

 2. three optional methods that execute at different points of the view request/response life-cycle.
 3. Called during request:
     * process_request(request)
     * process_view(request, view_func, view_args, view_kwargs): provides access to the view before the request hits the view.
 Here we can perform checks before it hits the view.
+It should return either None or an HttpResponse object.
+If it returns None, Django will continue processing this request, executing any other process_view() middleware and, then, the appropriate view.
+If it returns an Response object, then view will not be called at all.
 4. Called during response:
-    * process_exception(request, exception): only if the view raised an exception
+    * process_exception(request, exception): only if the view raised an exception.
+Should return None or a Response object.
     * process_template_response(request, response): only if the view raised an exception.
     * process_response(request, response)